Progerin: Premature aging

 The defective gene in HGPS Progerin has effects on accelerated aging effects due to the conformational stress Progerin has on the cell membrane.
-Matured Lamin A is a protein that maintains the cell's structural stability along with other functions.
-The insertion of Progerin protein rather than the normal functioning matured Lamin A results in DNA damage along the cellular membrane causing stress which activates the protein p53 resulting in premature cellular senescence causing the rapid aging effects you see in HGPS.
+Mature Lamin A is a protein that maintains the cell's structural stability along with other functions.
+The insertion of Progerin protein rather than the normal functioning matured Lamin A results in DNA damage along the cellular membrane.
+This causes stress which activates the protein p53, resulting in premature cellular senescence, causing the rapid aging effects observed in HGPS.

+Rapamycin has been shown to prevent Progerin aggregates in cells, thereby delaying premature aging.

 Lonafarnib

-Researchers are exploring lonafarnib (a farnesyltransferase inhibitor) as a potential pharmacological therapy against the negative effects of Progerin on nuclear morphology in HGPS. lonafarnib, so far is currently the only FDA approved treatment for HGPS.
+Researchers are exploring lonafarnib (a farnesyltransferase inhibitor) as a potential pharmacological therapy against the negative effects of progerin on nuclear morphology in HGPS.
+Lonafarnib is currently the only FDA-approved treatment for HGPS.

 Other information

-Recently, rapamycin has been shown to prevent Progerin aggregates in cells and hence delay premature aging.

-Progerin, which has been linked to normal aging, is produced in healthy individuals via "sporadic use of the cryptic splice site".
+Progerin, which has been linked to normal ageing, is produced in healthy individuals via "sporadic use of the cryptic splice site".